jagoly/sqee/README.md

 ### Building SQEE

-To build SQEE, you will need SFML ([>= 2.4.2](http://www.sfml-dev.org/download.php)), ChaiScript ([develop](https://github.com/ChaiScript/ChaiScript/tree/develop/)), and ReactPhysics3D* ([my fork](https://github.com/jagoly/reactphysics3d/)).
-On linux, you may be able to grab one or more of them from your distro's repos, if available and up to date.
-Otherwise, you can build and/or install them manually from the links above.
+To build SQEE, you will need [SFML >= 2.5.1](https://www.sfml-dev.org/download.php).
+Everything else is included in the repo.
+On linux, you can grab SFML from your distro's repos, if available and up to date.
+Otherwise, you can build and/or install it manually from the links above.

 A C++ 17 capable compiler is required.
-This means GCC 7.x or clang 4.x.
-You also need a matching libstdc++ or libc++.
-If you are running Fedora 26+ or Arch, you should be good.
-For Ubuntu, you can use [this ppa](https://launchpad.net/~jonathonf/+archive/ubuntu/gcc-7.1).

-\* *you don't need ReactPhysics3D at the moment, but it will return in the future*
+SQEE is primarily tested with GCC and Clang, but should build with MSVC as well (see [appveyor](https://ci.appveyor.com/project/jagoly/sqee)).

 ##### SQEE CMake options:
- * `SQEE_STATIC_LINK` - Link with static versions of dependencies, if available.
-Otherwise, use shared versions.
-Defaults to `False`.
- * `SQEE_STATIC_LIB` - Build LibSQEE as a static library.
+ * `SQEE_STATIC_LIB` - Build LibSQEE and Lua as a static library.
 Otherwise, build as shared.
 Defaults to `False`.

 ### Licence Information

 ##### SQEE Licences
-The SQEE Project is Copyright (c) 2017 James Gangur (jagoly).
+The SQEE Project is Copyright (c) 2020 James Gangur (jagoly).
 All code created by me in the repository is released under the GNU GPL Version 3, which can be read [here](http://www.gnu.org/licenses/gpl.html).
 Any assets created by me in this repository are released under the Creative Commons CC-BY-SA licence, which can be read [here](https://creativecommons.org/licenses/by-sa/2.0).

 ##### Bundled Source Licences
 The bundled STB-Image source, by Sean T. Barrett, is released Public Domain.
 The bundled TinyFormat source, by Chris Foster, is released under Boost Software Licence 1.0.
 The bundled Lean Mean C++ Option Parser source, by Matthias S. Benkmann, is released under the MIT Licence.
-The bundled Nlohmann-JSON source, by Niels Lohmann, is released under the MIT Licence.
+The bundled Nlohmann-JSON source, by Niels Lohmann, is released under the MIT Licence. todo: update other licences